LINE UP

 Anne Paceo: drums

-“A universal and borderless album which could be invited on the turntables of all lovers of visceral music and poetry” – Batterie Magazine
+“A universal, borderless album that could find its way onto the turntables of all lovers of visceral music and poetry.”